Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 BENEFITS OF THE OTTENSMEYER PLAN:

-As compared to the CANDU fuel cycle the Ottensmeyer Plan reduces the required long term spent nuclear fuel Deep Geologic Repository (DGR) mass storage capacity by about 1000 fold per kWh of energy output and increases the energy yield per unit of natural uranium consumed by over 100 fold by transmuting otherwise unused U-238 and Th-232 into Pu-239, Pu-240, U-233 and transuranic actinides and then fissioning these high atomic weight materials.
+As compared to the CANDU fuel cycle the Ottensmeyer Plan reduces the required long term spent nuclear fuel Deep Geologic Repository (DGR) mass storage capacity by about 1000 fold per kWh of energy output and increases the energy yield per unit of natural uranium consumed by over 100 fold by transmuting otherwise unused U-238 and Th-232 into TRU and then fissioning the TRU.

 The Ottensmeyer Plan also provides major material cost saving via recycling of expensive materials.
 Under the Ottensmeyer Plan recycling of the existing spent nuclear fuel inventory would reduce natural uranium requirements per kWh of energy output by about 100 fold.
 In addition to providing much more energy per unit of mined natural uranium the Ottensmeyer Plan also potentially makes very low concentration uranium ore bodies economic.
 This issue will become increasingly important in the future as nuclear power displaces fossil fuels.

 The Ottensmeyer Plan is highly proliferation resistant.
-During implementation of the Ottensmeyer Plan U-238 is gradually transformed into a Pu-239 / Pu-240 mixture which is then fissioned to produce energy.
-With the contemplated first-in first-out fuel cycle the ratio of Pu-240 / Pu-239 is sufficiently high to prevent chemically extracted plutonium from being suitable for weapons production.
+During implementation of the Ottensmeyer Plan U-238 is gradually transformed into a TRU mixture which is then fissioned to produce energy.
+With the contemplated first-in first-out fuel cycle the ratio of Pu-240 / Pu-239 in the TRU is sufficiently high to prevent chemically extracted plutonium from being suitable for weapons production.
 The effect of addition of Pu-240 to the Pu-239 in a plutonium type atom bomb is to cause premature ignition so that the bomb blows itself apart before most of the Pu-239 can react.
 To produce a practical atom bomb from a Pu-239 / Pu-240 mixture the Pu-240 must be separated from the Pu-239.
-That isotope separation process is extremely difficult.
+That isotope separation process is much more difficult than separating U-235 from U-238 and hence is considered essentially impossible.

 OTTENSMEYER PLAN IMPACT:

 The Ottensmeyer Plan will fundamentally change the direction of the nuclear power industry.
-The Ottensmeyer plan is financially enabled by recognition that one of the major cost components of nuclear energy is long term nuclear waste used fuel disposal.
-The true cost of nuclear fuel is not just the cost of mining new uranium and chemically purifying it.
+The Ottensmeyer plan is financially enabled by recognition that the two major cost components of nuclear energy are long term supply of natural uranium and long term disposaol of nuclear fuel waste.
+The true cost of nuclear fuel is not just the cost of finding and mining new uranium and chemically purifying it.
 The true cost includes the cost of safely disposing of used nuclear reactor fuel and other neutron activated nuclear waste.
 When nuclear electricity generators are forced to pay the full cost of nuclear waste disposal the nuclear reactor technologies employed will change to favor technologies that minimize production of low atomic weight long half life radio isotopes and that transmute high atomic weight long half life isotopes into low atomic weight short half life isotopes.

-One of the blunt realities that electric power utilities must ultimately face is phase out of water moderated power reactors in order to achieve the superior uranium utilization efficiency and used fuel disposal benefits provided by the Ottensmeyer Plan.
-The liquid sodium cooled FNRs used to implement the Ottensmeyer Plan could also provide the start fuel required by thorium fueled reactors.
+One of the blunt realities that electric power utilities must ultimately face is phase out of water moderated power reactors in order to achieve the much higher uranium utilization efficiency and used fuel disposal benefits provided by the Ottensmeyer Plan.
+The liquid sodium cooled FNRs used to implement the Ottensmeyer Plan could also provide the start fuel required by future thorium fueled molten salt reactors (MSRs).

 HISTORY: